LazyRen/LazyRen.github.io/_posts/devlog/Bw-Tree/2018-11-26-bw-tree-performance-test.md

  * Assume that insert_ratio + delete_ration == 10
 */
 void BenchmarkRandOperation(int total_operation, int thread_num) {
-  // Get an empty trrr; do not print its construction message TreeType *t = GetEmptyTree(true);
+  // Get an empty tree; do not print its construction message TreeType *t = GetEmptyTree(true);

   // This is used to record time taken for each individual thread